apache/pekko/docs/src/main/paradox/persistence.md

 as a blob in your custom snapshot.

 The interval between redelivery attempts is defined by the @apidoc[redeliverInterval](persistence.AtLeastOnceDeliveryLike) {scala="#redeliverInterval:scala.concurrent.duration.FiniteDuration" java="#redeliverInterval()"} method.
-The default value can be configured with the `akka.persistence.at-least-once-delivery.redeliver-interval` configuration key.
+The default value can be configured with the `pekko.persistence.at-least-once-delivery.redeliver-interval` configuration key.
 The method can be overridden by implementation classes to return non-default values.

 The maximum number of messages that will be sent at each redelivery burst is defined by the
 @apidoc[redeliverBurstLimit](persistence.AtLeastOnceDeliveryLike) {scala="#redeliveryBurstLimit:Int" java="#redeliveryBurstLimit()"} method (burst frequency is half of the redelivery interval).
 If there's a lot of unconfirmed messages (e.g. if the destination is not available for a long time), this helps to prevent an overwhelming amount of messages to be sent at once.
-The default value can be configured with the `akka.persistence.at-least-once-delivery.redelivery-burst-limit` configuration key.
+The default value can be configured with the `pekko.persistence.at-least-once-delivery.redelivery-burst-limit` configuration key.
 The method can be overridden by implementation classes to return non-default values.

 After a number of delivery attempts a @apidoc[persistence.AtLeastOnceDelivery.UnconfirmedWarning] message will be sent to `self`.
 The re-sending will still continue, but you can choose to call `confirmDelivery` to cancel the re-sending.
 The number of delivery attempts before emitting the warning is defined by the @apidoc[warnAfterNumberOfUnconfirmedAttempts](persistence.AtLeastOnceDeliveryLike) {scala="#warnAfterNumberOfUnconfirmedAttempts:Int" java="#warnAfterNumberOfUnconfirmedAttempts()"} method.
-The default value can be configured with the `akka.persistence.at-least-once-delivery.warn-after-number-of-unconfirmed-attempts` configuration key.
+The default value can be configured with the `pekko.persistence.at-least-once-delivery.warn-after-number-of-unconfirmed-attempts` configuration key.
 The method can be overridden by implementation classes to return non-default values.

 The @scala[@scaladoc[AtLeastOnceDelivery](pekko.persistence.AtLeastOnceDelivery) trait]@java[@javadoc[AbstractPersistentActorWithAtLeastOnceDelivery](pekko.persistence.AbstractPersistentActorWithAtLeastOnceDelivery) class] holds messages in memory until their successful delivery has been confirmed.
 The maximum number of unconfirmed messages that the actor is allowed to hold in memory is defined by the @apidoc[maxUnconfirmedMessages](persistence.AtLeastOnceDeliveryLike) {scala="#maxUnconfirmedMessages:Int" java="#maxUnconfirmedMessages()"} method.
 If this limit is exceed the `deliver` method will not accept more messages and it will throw @apidoc[AtLeastOnceDelivery.MaxUnconfirmedMessagesExceededException].
-The default value can be configured with the `akka.persistence.at-least-once-delivery.max-unconfirmed-messages` configuration key.
+The default value can be configured with the `pekko.persistence.at-least-once-delivery.max-unconfirmed-messages` configuration key.
 The method can be overridden by implementation classes to return non-default values.

 ## Event Adapters